 A lot of guys got bent out of shape over my audacity to explain myself and responded with classic lines like, “don’t get all riled up,” “just do as I say,” “guys, she doesn’t understand” and my personal favorite – “This is what happens when woman [sic] blog about finance.”
 One

 person psychopath calling him/herself “Pain” from Beverly, Massachusetts left two comments in German, threatening to set me on fire and hang me from a tree.
 You would have thought I was advocating for girls to go to school or something.
-Nope, someone is mad about the possibility of me “advocating” illegal activity…so he/she’s threatening to commit a crime to teach me a lesson.
+Nope, someone is mad about the possibility of me “advocating” illegal activity.
+So he’s threatening to commit a crime to teach me a lesson.
 The internet is nothing if not a gathering place for intellectual powerhouses.

 The reaction by some people on Twitter was equally absurd, not to mention concerning to any mental health professional.
-Not that I felt personally insulted by a bunch of lackeys living out their midlife crisis on Twitter, but when the opportunity presents itself, I enjoy being mean to people who clearly deserve it.
-Things backfired for them (and worked out in my favor) when some of those people who were upset with the post linked to it on Twitter.
-Thanks guys, for making this the second highest traffic day ever.
+Not that I felt personally insulted by a bunch of lackeys living out their midlife crisis on Twitter.
+But when the opportunity presents itself, I enjoy being mean to people who clearly deserve it.
+Things backfired for them (and worked out in my favor) when some of those people linked to my post on Twitter.
+Thanks guys, for making this the second highest traffic day ever!

-Personal insults and threats aside (most of which were lame and highly unoriginal), there was some misinformation spread that I was going to clarify (i.e. that I stagger $40,000 worth of money order deposits, that I told people to do the same, etc.).
-But then this post got too long and the last thing I wanted was to waste time explaining my manufactured spending habits to people who, based on their reaction to the original post, can’t read past headlines anyway.
+Personal insults and threats aside (most of which were lame and highly unoriginal), there was some misinformation spread that I want to clarify (i.e. that I stagger $40,000 worth of money order deposits, that I told people to do the same, etc.).
+But then this post got too long.
+The last thing I wanted was to waste time explaining my manufactured spending habits to people who, based on their reaction to the original post, can’t read past headlines anyway.

 In conclusion, staggering deposits under $10,000 to avoid reporting, for any reason, is illegal.
 So even though we’re not cocaine dealers laundering money, we can still get into legal trouble.
 The last thing I want is for readers to get into trouble because of something they think I advocated, so don’t do this.